kristarking/tooling-project/README.md

 kubectl delete challenge --all -n tooling
 ```

-cert-manager recreates the certificate automatically because of the annotation on the Ingress resource.
-Watch it recover:
+Watch the recovery:

 ```bash
 kubectl get certificate -n tooling -w kubectl get challenge -n tooling
 ```

-### Test the app internally from inside the cluster
+### Test the app from inside the cluster

-This command spins up a temporary curl pod inside the cluster, runs a request to the app service, and then deletes itself:
+This spins up a temporary pod, fires a curl request at the app service, prints the result, and cleans itself up:

 ```bash
 kubectl run curl-test \